YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 The correct graft number depends on recipient area size, planned density, hair caliber, curl, color contrast, age, future hair loss, and donor capacity.
 How a surgeon calculates graft numbers shows why the best number is not always the biggest number.

 When inflation makes patients more price aware, this graft number pressure can become stronger.
 A patient may feel that more grafts makes the price easier to accept.
-I would say the opposite.
-The price should be accepted only if the graft number is medically sensible.
+That logic is backwards.
+A price only makes sense if the graft number is medically sensible.

 Compare medical responsibility first.
 Who examines the donor area?
 Who decides the graft number?
 Who designs the hairline?
 Who creates the recipient area incisions?
 Who supervises graft handling?
 How many patients are treated that day?
 What happens if the donor is weaker than expected?